Skip to content

 Clusters being configured as "primary" should have the delegation role of the running dns operator set to "primary".
 This is currently the default so nothing needs to be done here.

-In order for each primary cluster to read DNSRecord resources from all other clusters (primary or secondary) a cluster secret containing kubeconfig data for each of the other clusters must be added.
+For each primary cluster to read DNSRecord resources from all other clusters (primary or secondary), a cluster interconnection secret containing kubeconfig data for each of the other clusters must be added.

-plugin provides a command to help create a valid cluster secret from the expected service account on the target cluster.
+The kubectl kuadrant-dns CLI provides a command to help create a valid cluster secret from the expected service account on the target cluster.
+There is no alternative method for creating these secrets - the CLI tool must be used to ensure proper formatting and permissions.

-Refer to the CLI documentation for more information on how to install the plugin.
+Refer to the dns-operator documentation for instructions on installing the CLI.

-plugin is in the system path, you can run the following to connect all clusters to each primary:
+Assuming the kubectl kuadrant-dns CLI is installed (or the kubectl-kuadrant_dns binary is in the system path), run the following to connect all clusters to each primary:

 # Set current context to primary 1